 How to use permethrin insecticides to meet army standards

-Like anything in Germany, the German army is a well-oiled machine.
+The German army is a well-oiled machine.
 Consisting of 176,000 active troops, the organisation is a community on its own.
 In order to function the way it does, management teams have to be on top of pretty much everything.
 Their secret?
 Details.
 Protective clothing, for example, is not just made from good quality fabrics.
-A German army uniform is a state of the art piece of garment: flexible, waterproof, and insect repellent thanks to permethrin insecticides.
+A German army uniform is a state of the art piece of garment: flexible, waterproof, and insect proof thanks to permethrin insecticides.
 If you plan on becoming the army’s no. 1 textile supplier, you should know a thing or two about permethrin products.
-In this blog, we tell you how to get to top shelf quality -and how to meet army standards.
+We tell you how to get to top shelf quality -and how to use permethrin insecticides in army textiles to meet their standards.

 Choose the best partner

-Permethrin might be a very effective weapon to repel insects; not every permethrin product is.
-If you want to produce uniforms, sportswear, or any other kind of insect repellent clothing, you should select the best permethrin finisher you can possibly find.
-Chances are little you are going to produce the permethrin product yourself, meaning you should look for a trusted partner who can do it for you.
+Permethrin might be a very effective weapon to deter insects; not every permethrin product is.
+If you want to produce uniforms, sportswear, or any other kind of insect proof clothing, you should select the best permethrin finish you can possibly find.
+You should look for a trusted partner who can produce the permethrin product for you.
 But before buying anything, make sure you have done your homework.
 Who is this partner?
 Have they registered their permethrin product?
-Note that permethrin is an insecticide, meaning it is strictly regulated by both the American and the European government.
-Your partner should be able to tell you everything you should know about permethrin insecticides and permethrin regulation and help you comply with all the rules.
+Note that permethrin is an insecticide, meaning it is strictly regulated by national governments.
+Your partner should be able to tell you everything you should know about permethrin insecticides and its regulation and help you comply with all the rules.
 Also, make sure your partner has a proven track record of successful permethrin tests.
 If their product was found both safe and effective, you are ready to rock and roll.

 Be that supplier you have always dreamt of

-Do you want to know more about permethrin insecticides and permethrin regulation?
+Do you want to know more about permethrin insecticides and its regulation?
 Download our free white paper.
 Just click on the button below!